sblauth/cashocs/README.md

 - Then, install [meshio](https://github.com/nschloe/meshio) with a [h5py](https://www.h5py.org) version that matches the hdf5 version used in FEniCS, and [matplotlib](https://matplotlib.org/)

+- You might also want to install [GMSH](https://gmsh.info/).
+CASHOCS does not necessarily need this to function properly, but it is required for the remeshing functionality.

 Note, that if you want to have a [conda](https://docs.conda.io/en/latest/index.html) installation, you can simply create a new environment with

-    conda create -n NAME -c conda-forge fenics=2019 meshio matplotlib
+    conda create -n NAME -c conda-forge fenics=2019 meshio matplotlib gmsh=4.6

 which automatically installs all prerequisites to get started.

-- You might also want to install [GMSH](https://gmsh.info/).
-CASHOCS does not necessarily need this to function properly, but it is required for the remeshing functionality.

 - Clone this repository with git, and run